Distance

 Lewis Falls is without a doubt the best Azusa Canyon waterfall.
 I recommend it for the entire family, assuming the kids are at least 5+ years.

-Plants Found At Lewis Falls
+Plants Found On The Lewis Falls Trail

 - Incense Cedar